ZONING FOR URBAN AGRICULTURE

 C) How Does Zoning Affect Urban Agriculture?

 Zoning codes frequently restrict or prohibit agricultural activities, especially in residentially zoned areas.
 There are a few reasons for this.
-First, “there is a sense that many land-use laws are ‘stuck in another era’ when farming in residential areas was viewed as a harm to be avoided” that relies on traditional zoning concepts regarding rigid separation of use.
+First, “there is a sense that many land-use laws are ‘stuck in another era,’ when farming in residential areas was viewed as a harm to be avoided.”
+These laws reflect traditional zoning concepts that encourage the rigid separation of land uses.
 Second, some argue that health and environmental considerations support separating agricultural use from other uses (to prevent the spread of disease or contamination of water supplies).
 Third, zoning codes can restrict how a site is used even when agriculture is allowed, through setbacks, design requirements, or soil safety regulations.
 Lastly, some communities have barred agriculture in urban zones for aesthetic reasons (such as preventing front yard gardens).
 In recent years, there has been a shift toward more permissive zoning to remove barriers and to encourage agricultural activities in the urban context in recognition of the valuable role urban agriculture can play.

 Setback: The requirements that a building be set back a certain distance from the front, side or rear lot line.